MaciejGieparda/CollegiumDaVinci/Titanic Task/Jupyter Notebook/README.md

 Project is mainly an outcome for a review and doesn't need to be edited for the future purposes.<br/>

-Answers are described on medium post<br/>
+Answers are described on medium post https://medium.com/@DataThinker/how-to-survive-titanic-da539c5916d3<br/>

 ### Author <a name="paragraph4"></a>